PierreGode/Flipper-walkthrough/README.md

 # Flipper-walkthrough
-first thing to do is update the firmware on your flipper.
+First thing to do is update the firmware on your flipper.

 Before updating the firmware on your Flipper Zero, it is important to insert a microSD card into the device.
 This is necessary as the Flipper Zero databases are stored on the microSD card.